Rickenbacker (car): History

 The company was established by Barney Everitt and Captain Eddie Rickenbacker, with Rickenbacker serving as Vice President and Director of Sales.
 Everitt's former partners Walter Flanders and William Metzger were also involved.
-Rickenbacker used his World War I, 94th Fighter Squadron emblem depicting a top hat inside a ring.
+Rickenbacker used his World War I, 94th Aero Squadron emblem depicting a top hat inside a ring.
 The 'Hat in a Ring' emblems were located both on the front and the back of the cars.

 The Rickenbacker was designed by engineers Harry L. Cunningham and E.R.
 Evans.
 It had a 3,482cc side-valve six-cylinder engine developing 58-hp, which ran very smoothly due to two flywheels, one at each end of the crankshaft.
 The first Rickenbackers were displayed at the January 1922 New York Automobile Show.
 One of the display cars featured experimental four-wheel brakes.